 To maintain security for the benefit of all residents in your block, please leave windows and skylights in the common hallways locked closed and do not let strangers into blocks of flats.
 There have been a number of burglaries on the Estate, particularly in ground floor flats.
 For this reason, some owners have chosen to install security grilles inside windows in such properties.

-The Flat Fire Emergency Plan is also available as a download (PDF, 8kb).
+The Flat Fire Emergency Plan is also available as a download (PDF, 51kb).
 This was originally produced by Health & Safety consultants in October 2008 following a risk assessment.
-It was updated in July 2017 following the Grenfell Tower fire tragedy and was further updated in October 2018 after a Fire Brigade inspection.
+It was updated in July 2017 following the Grenfell fire tragedy and was further updated in October 2018 after a Fire Brigade inspection.
 The plan advises what to do in the event of a fire and advises residents to fit a working smoke alarm and test it regularly.
 For more advice, see the fire brigade website.
-The plan is incorporated in the general notice (PDF, 81kb) displayed in each flat block.

 In January 2010, a warning (PDF scan, 24kb) was issued that a resident had reported a problem with their electrical fuse box.
 Owners are recommended to have their fuse boxes and electrical installations inspected and tested regularly by a qualified electrician.
 When the Estate was originally built, Laing Homes' electrical subcontractors carried out the electrical installations poorly.
 Laing Homes subsequently offered all properties an electrical inspection and test, then remedial work where necessary around 1991.
 Most owners accepted but 19 did not have this work carried out.
 Owners who purchased their properties subsequently are strongly advised either to check with the Managing Agent, which holds the list, that their property was inspected, tested and rectified or to have a full electrical inspection and test carried out.

 A number of water leaks have occurred from plastic waste pipes in bathrooms, mostly those from wash basins.
 When the Estate was built, Laing Homes did not cement some joints and these can pull apart, particularly if disturbed to clear the pipe or u-bend, or can leak gradually.
-If this occurs, you are advised to ensure that the pipe joints are fully pushed together and cemented securely with suitable plastic solvent weld cement to make a waterproof joint.
+You are advised to ensure that the pipe joints are fully pushed together and cemented securely with suitable plastic solvent weld cement to make a waterproof joint.
 See the DIY Doctor guide.

 The Management Company's insurance covers damage by common perils to the buildings of blocks of leasehold flats (and also damage to Estate facilities and public liability).
 It does not cover contents, which are the responsibility of residents to insure.
 Nor does it cover damage resulting from failure to maintain the flat.
 If you become aware of any event that might give rise to a claim under the policy or if you wish to make a claim, you must contact the Managing Agent as soon as possible.
 The Managing Agent will provide a claim form for you to complete and return.
 No work may be carried out until the insurer or its loss assessor has given permission.
 The flat owner will need to pay the costs of any unapproved work, and for repairs to their own flat, the fabric of the building and other flats arising from failure to maintain the property or, in some circumstances, from deliberate damage.
 Flat owners, particularly those sub-letting to tenants, are strongly advised to take out their own insurance to cover other liabilities for which they are responsible.

-Here are the current buildings insurance certifcate (PDF, 12kb) and insurance policy (PDF, 1064kb - please only download this large document if you need it), terrorism insurance certificate (PDF, 19kb) and terorism insurance policy (PDF, 843kb - please only download this large document if you need it).
+Here are the current buildings insurance certificate (PDF, 14kb), buildings insurance policy (PDF, 1925kb - please only download this large document if you need it), terrorism insurance certificate (PDF, 19kb) and terorism insurance policy (PDF, 843kb - please only download this large document if you need it).